dsharlet/array/README.md

 Some other features of the library are:
 * [CUDA support](#cuda-support) for use in `__device__` functions.
-* Zero-cost [Einstein reduction](#einstein-reductions) functions, enabling many kinds of reductions and other array operations to be expressed safely.
+* [Einstein reduction](#einstein-reductions) helpers, enabling many kinds of reductions and other array operations to be expressed safely.

 ## Usage